j-info/ctfsite/walkthroughs/2024-02-13-Intelligence.md

 The dstool.py isn't installed on Kali by default but you can [**find a copy here**.](https://github.com/dirkjanm/krbrelayx/tree/master)

-I couldn't it working with Kali, so I tried on a fresh Parrot install and it worked with no issues.
+I couldn't get it working with Kali, so I tried on a fresh Parrot install and it worked with no issues.
 I also had to install pycryptodome along with this since that's a dependency.

 `python3 dnstool.py -u 'intelligence\Tiffany.Molina' -p <REDACTED> -r webnew.intelligence.htb -a add -t A -d 10.10.14.51 10.129.95.154`